KW: baby girl birth story

 Top Utah lifestyle blog, Among the Young, shares her baby girl birth story with pictures.
 It’s beautiful.
 Click here now for all the info!!

 Birth is AMAZING.
 It’s such an incredibly spiritual moment – especially after you’ve lost a baby.
 You just appreciate everything a little bit more.
 I LOVE reading birth stories.
 I really don’t understand why that is, but I know I’m not alone.

 Maybe it’s the fact that every person, baby, and birth situation is so unique and beautiful?
-No two are the same and I love reliving that special moment through birth stories.
+No two are the same and I love reliving that special moment through a birth story.